WCoetser/Trl.Serialization/readme.md

 L0 => Location<City,Country>("Athens","Greece");
 ```

-# Multiple data sets in the same document
+# Multiple datasets in the same document

 By convention, the root object being deserialized is referred to as `root`, ex.: